benjha/nvrapids_olcf/docs/nvidia-rapids.rst

 RAPIDS is available at OLCF via `Jupyter <https://docs.olcf.ornl.gov/services_and_applications/jupyter/overview.html#example-creating-a-conda-environment-for-rapids>`_ and via ``module load`` command in Summit.

-We recommend to prepare your python scripts with RAPIDS in your
+We recommend to use Jupyter in the next situations:

-There are two options
+- Script preparation.
+- Workload fits comfortably on a single GPU.
+- Interactive capabilities are needed.

+whereas Summit is recommended in the next situtations:

+- Script has support for multi-gpu/multi-node execution via dask-cuda.
+- Large workloads.

 RAPIDS is provided on Summit through the ``module load`` command: